deftio/jado/README.md

 npm install jado --save

 ## Usage
-jado can be used in a browser or nodejs (server) with no dependancies.
+jado can be used in a browser or nodejs (server) and has no dependancies.

 ### Browser: Including jado in the browser:
 In a browser just include script tags: